-The unobstructed geometric aperture of the HRMA is 1145 cm.
+The unobscured geometric aperture of the HRMA is 1145 cm2.
 The obstruction of the HRMA aperture by supporting struts is less than 10%.
-Since the reflectivity of the mirror optics depends on photon energy as well as grazing angle, the HRMA throughput varies with X-ray energy.
+Since reflectivity of the mirror optics depends on photon energy as well as grazing angle, the HRMA throughput varies with X-ray energy.

 The HRMA effective area is derived from the the predictions of the raytrace code discussed above along with empirical corrections based on the XRCF ground-based calibration data.
-The initial XRCF correction (i.e., the correction used to calculate the HRMA effective area prior to CALDB 4.1.1) was derived assuming that there was an insignificant layer of molecular contamination on the mirrors.
-Subsequent in-flight gratings observations of blazars showed evidence for systematic effects near the Ir-M edges of the coating on the mirror as shown in Figure 4.2.
-Using these data and raytrace simulations, it was estimated that a 22Å layer of hydrocarbon was present on the mirror optics.
+The initial XRCF correction (i.e., the correction used to calculate the HRMA effective area prior to CALDB 4.1.1) was derived assuming that there was no molecular contamination on the mirrors.
+Subsequent in-flight gratings observations of blazars showed a discontinuity in the spectrum near the Ir-M edges when reduced with the contaminant free model; this suggests that there may be molecular contamination on the mirrors on-orbit (See Figure 4.2.).
+Using these data and raytrace simulations, it was estimated that a 22Å layer of hydrocarbon could be present on the mirror optics.
 An updated HRMA effective area was released in CALDB 3.2.1 on Dec.
-15, 2005 based on the predictions of the raytrace code now with a uniform 22Å layer of molecular contamination on all 8 optics.
+15, 2005 based on the predictions of the raytrace code with a uniform 22Å layer of hydrocarbon molecular contamination on all 8 pieces of optics on-orbit.

 Subsequently, inconsistencies in the measure of cluster temperatures derived by two different methods (line and continuum measures) led to a re-analysis of the data taken at the XRCF.
 This reanalysis provided evidence that molecular contamination was already present on the mirrors at XRCF.
-Thus, since the initial, ad-hoc, empirical correction of the HRMA model had already corrected for most of the effects of the molecular contamination, the addition of another 22Å of contamination in the raytrace model post-launch (CALDB 3.2.1) was an over-correction .
+Thus, since the initial, ad-hoc, empirical correction of the

+HRMA model had already corrected for most of the effects of the molecular contamination, the addition of another 22Å of contamination in the raytrace model post-launch (CALDB 3.2.1) was an over-correction.

 During XRCF testing, a system of shutters was placed behind the HRMA so that the effective area of the 4 shells could be measured independently.
 These tests were essential since the gratings intercept X-rays from different shells.
 Two focal plane instruments were used during XRCF: 1) a flow proportional counter (FPC) and 2) a solid state detector (SSD).
 Both of these instruments were non-imaging detectors and were used in conjunction with a number of different pin hole apertures.
 Using the data obtained from each mirror pair, the thicknesses of the contaminant on shells 1, 3, 4 and 6 were determined to be 28, 18, 20 and 27Å respectively.
-Thus a new version of the HRMA effective area (CALDB 4.1.1) is being released at this time (Jan 2009), based on the predictions of the raytrace code with the, as-measured, contamination depths on each shell.
+Thus a new version of the HRMA effective area (CALDB 4.1.1) was released in January 2009, based on the predictions of the raytrace code with the, as-measured, contamination depths on each shell.
 In addition, an energy independent correction is applied to the predictions of the raytrace code for each shell to determine the absolute effective area.
-The correction factor is calculated by averaging the averaged FPC emission line data with the SSD continuum data for that shell.
-Note that, while a gray correction is applied to each shell, the overall empirical correction for the full HRMA absolute effective area is not energy-independent, since different shells contribute a different fraction of the total effective area at different energies (see Figure 4.3).
+The correction factor for each shell is calculated by averaging the averaged FPC line data to raytrace ratio and the averaged SSD continuum data to raytrace ratio.
+Note that, while a gray (i.e. energy-independent) correction is applied to each shell, the overall empirical correction for the full HRMA absolute effective area is not energy-independent, since different shells contribute a different fraction of the total effective area at different energies (see Figure 4.3).
+This figure reflects an even more refined analysis of the XRCF data than what was used in calculating the HRMA effective area in the CALDB 4.1.1 release.
+The new analysis results in a slightly lower effective area but is still consistent with the CALDB 4.1.1 data within errors.